teerasej/nextflow-java-testing-course/contents/instructions/01-junit.md

 ## Exercise 2: Explore the calculator

 1. Open the project in Visual Studio Code
+2. In the Explorer pane, expand the **Java Projects** section at the bottom of the pane, you should see the `nextflow-java-unittest` project.
+3. Right-click on the project's name, then select **Rebuild project** from the menu.
-2. Open the `Calculator` class in `src/main/java/th/in/nextflow/Calculator.java`
+4. Open the `Calculator` class in `src/main/java/th/in/nextflow/Calculator.java`
-3. You should see the following implemented code in this class:
+5. You should see the following implemented code in this class:

     ```java
     package th.in.nextflow;